www.positive-palmistry.com

 Moons: The whitish half circles that form at the base of the fingernails.
 There is no significance if missing on small nails, but there may be an indication of a lack of energy, perhaps from deficiencies in the endocrine system if absent in larger nails.
 Misshapen or ragged moons also could indicate health problems.

-Split Nails: Fungal infection in nail or emotional disturbance or lack of vital nutrients
+Split Nails: Fungal infection in the nail or emotional disturbance or lack of vital nutrients

 Spoon nails: These nails are concave on the outer surface and may be found in nutritional deficiencies, skin disorders, hypothyroidism, and some other physical and mental health problems.